Pacific Coast Salmon Recovery-Pacific Salmon Treaty Program (11.438)

 Award Procedure

-Applications are evaluated by the National Marine Fisheries Service Regional Office and processed by the NOAA Grants Management Division.
+Applications are evaluated by the National Marine Fisheries Service Regional Offices and processed by the NOAA Grants Management Division.
 Under Section 404 of Public Law 102-567, financial assistance awards to a State or Interstate Fishery Commission may be provided on a sole-source basis.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals